Support Independent Music Creators’ Rights

 What’s Next for the CASE Act?

-The House version of the CASE Act passed the House Judiciary Committee on September 11, 2019 and is waiting a vote before the full House of Representatives.
+The House version of the CASE Act passed the full House of Representatives on October 22, 2019.
+The bill passed the House Judiciary Committee on September 11, 2019.

 The Senate version of the CASE Act has passed the Senate Judiciary Committee on July 18, 2019.
 This bill is waiting for a vote in front of the full Senate.